best-practice-and-impact/qa-of-code-guidance/_sources/testing_code.md

 * Write a new test every time you find a bug, to squash it for good
 * Focus on testing the most realistic use cases of your code
 * Test external interfaces - what happens if something unexpected is returned from one of your dependencies?
-* Document what your code should and shouldn't be used for, to steer users towards the corrected and tested usage
+* Document what your code should and shouldn't be used for, to steer users towards the correct and tested usage

 You shouldn't:
 * Attempt to test every possible input and type of input